Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Jeff Kramer over 1 year ago
+Jeff Kramer almost 2 years ago

 As a Sacramento resident I request that council members support our local police department with multi-terrain loader as well as any equipment and funds that protect our community and officers safety.
 City council must acknowledge that recent violent outbreaks show (such as the gang shooting in downtown) where individuals with intent to take part in highly violent crimes place all citizens in harms way.
 Police must have the necessary equipment to perform their job and secure our community.
 Please support this contract.